-- 95. -(1) Upon Estimates containing a Vote of Credit(26) being laid before Parliament, they shall stand referred to the Committee of Supply. - (2) One day shall be allotted for the consideration of such Estimates. - (3) The Member in charge shall, upon or after presentation of such Estimates, give not less than seven clear days' notice of the allotted day. - (4) On the consideration of such Estimates in the Committee of Supply, the provisions of paragraphs (4) to (12) inclusive of Standing Order No. 92 [Estimates] shall apply mutatis mutandis. - (5) When a resolution under paragraph (4) of this Standing Order has been agreed to by Parliament, the Clerk shall submit a copy of the resolution, certified by the Speaker to be a true copy of the resolution passed by Parliament, to the President for his concurrence in pursuance of the law(26).
+95.-(1) Upon Estimates containing a Vote of Credit being laid before Parliament, they shall stand referred to the Committee of Supply.

+(2) One day shall be allotted for the consideration of such Estimates.

+(3) The Member in charge shall, upon or after presentation of such Estimates, give not less than seven clear days' notice of the allotted day.

+(4) On the consideration of such Estimates in the Committee of Supply, the provisions of paragraphs (4) to (12) inclusive of Standing Order No. 92 [Estimates] shall apply mutatis mutandis.

+(5) When a resolution under paragraph (4) of this Standing Order has been agreed to by Parliament, the Clerk shall submit a copy of the resolution, certified by the Speaker to be a true copy of the resolution passed by Parliament, to the President for his concurrence in pursuance of the law(28).

+(5A) If the time limit for the President to signify his decision on the resolution is varied under the $law^{(21)}$, a Minister(4) shall notify the Clerk of the varied time limit before the expiry of the varied time limit.
+If the President has not signified his decision on the resolution at the end of the time limit under the $law^{(21)}$ for him to make a decision, the Clerk shall publish a notification of this in the Gazette and the Official Report.

-- (6) On receipt of a signification by the President of his concurrence or otherwise with the resolution of Parliament, the Speaker shall - (a) if Parliament is sitting, announce the decision of the President to Parliament; or - (b) if Parliament is not then sitting, cause the decision of the President to be circulated to Members and to be printed in the Official Report of the next sitting day following receipt of the President's signification.
+(6) On receipt of a signification by the President of his concurrence or otherwise with the resolution of Parliament, the Speaker shall -

+(a) if Parliament is sitting, announce the decision of the President to Parliament; or

+(b) if Parliament is not then sitting, cause the decision of the President to be circulated to Members and to be published in the Official Report of the next sitting day following receipt of the President's signification.